apache/fluss/website/docs/engine-flink/reads.md

 SELECT * FROM my_table /*+ OPTIONS('scan.startup.mode' = 'latest') */;
 ```

+## Batch Read
-## Limit Read
+### Limit Read

-The Fluss sources supports limiting reads for both primary-key tables and log tables, making it convenient to preview the latest `N` records in a table.
+The Fluss source support limit read for both the primary-key table and the log table.
+It is useful to preview the latest N records in a table.

-### Example
+#### Example
 1. Create a table and prepare data
 ```sql
 CREATE TABLE log_table (